salmanabdellatif/LuxeLane/README.md

-# LuxeLane - Your Ultimate Online Marketplace
+# LuxeLane - Your Ultimate Online

 Welcome to LuxeLane, where innovation meets shopping!
 LuxeLane is not just an e-commerce website; it's a seamless experience crafted to cater to your unique needs and desires.
 Dive into a world of fashion, technology, and curated artisanal products.